Donald Trump Ally Stephen Moore Says Joe Biden Will Bring A ‘Left-Wing Economic Agenda’ If Elected

-In an interview on Sunday, economist Stephen Moore, an ally of President Donald Trump, said that the Democratic Party’s presumptive presidential nominee Joe Biden will bring a “left-wing economic agenda” if elected, The Hill reported.
+In an interview on Sunday, economist Stephen Moore, an ally of U.S. President Donald Trump, said that the Democratic Party’s presumptive presidential nominee Joe Biden will bring a “left-wing economic agenda” if elected, The Hill reported.

-Speaking with radio host John Catsimatidis, Moore noted that Trump is trailing Biden in critical battleground states, but expressed optimism about the president’s electoral prospects.
+Speaking with radio host John Catsimatidis, Moore noted that Trump is trailing Biden in critical battleground states but expressed optimism about the president’s electoral prospects.

 “We have to make the case to the American people that this isn’t just about Donald Trump.
 It’s also about what you get if you vote against Donald Trump.
 And that is a scary proposition,” Moore continued.